Vikas-Prince/CSI-DevOps/Week2/Task8.md

 ### Step 1: Provisioned a Linux VM (Ubuntu)

-I provisioned a Linux-based VM using Azure CLI.
+I provisioned a Linux-based VM using.
 This machine was used to install and run both the Apache web server and BIND9 DNS server.

 ![Virtual Machine](./snapshots/dns-vm.jpg)